Thousands of Borrowers Qualify for Automatic Student Loan Relief — Are You One?

 66,000 Borrowers Serviced by Navient

-Navient reached a settlement with attorneys general in 39 states is over two primary accusations: that it redirected borrowers into forbearance instead of pushing them toward more sensible income-based repayment options; and that through its predecessor, Sallie Mae, it directed borrowers to subprime loans that they knew would likely default.
+Navient reached a settlement with attorneys general in 39 states is over two primary accusations: that it redirected borrowers into forbearance instead of pushing them toward more sensible income-based repayment options; and that through its predecessor, Sallie Mae, borrowers were directed to subprime loans that they knew would likely default.

 According to the settlement statement, borrowers who qualify don’t need to take any further action other than to make sure the U.S. Department of Education has their current address through their studentaid.gov account.